riolp9991/alphorder/README.md

 ```

 ### Move to a specific folder
-You can move all the content of a folder to another one with the method `moveToFolder`.
+You can perform the same that before but just for the content that matches one of the keywords that you specifie with the method `moveToFolder`.

 The method will receive two params, the first one will be the path of the folder, and the second one will be the folder to move.